 Housing & Meals

 Two students will share a double room in the residence hall.
+If there is an uneven number of students, someone may be assigned to a single room.
 Each room contains two beds, two writing desks, and two wardrobes and a shared, private bathroom with toilet, sink, and shower.
 Rooms include broadband internet access, and there is wireless internet in many of the communal parts of the building.

 Students will share kitchens with other residents.
 All kitchens are equipped with basic cooking equipment.
 In addition to basic utensils and dishes, students will share a lockable fridge, cabinet storage, a dishwasher, two stovetops, and two ovens.
 The kitchen is also furnished with a dining area.
 Many students living in the hall choose to cook for themselves, since they have fully-equipped kitchens.
 There is also a café on site serving hot and cold meals.

-There are laundry facilities and common lounges on various floors.
-Students will also have access to a fitness center.
+There are common lounges on various floors, and laundry facilities in the basement.
+Students also have access to a fitness center.

 Although there is a small café in the residence hall, there is no meal plan for the residence hall.
 Students will be provided with a monthly living stipend to cover the costs of most meals and a transportation pass.
 Since students have access to fully-equipped kitchens in the residence hall, students typically cook most meals for themselves.
 Grocery stores, cafés, and restaurants are within walking distance of the residence hall.
 (Please note that the living stipend is meant to cover most meals and public transportation.
 However, students should budget some personal funds to cover eating out, taxis, books, etc.)